 Further details on each of the elements of the Dragon Tour are below and we look forward to welcoming you to a fantastic three days in the saddle providing the ultimate test of riding – a truly unique experience in the UK cycling calendar.

 The first day of the Tour takes in a route along and across the Gower peninsula.
 It features some stunning views across the south Wales coast, particularly at the feed station in Rhossili.
 The route heads south from the Stadium to the main route along the coast featuring the famous Mumbles coastline.
 From there we turn in land past Langland Bay and then down to Caswell Bay.
 We then traverse across to Oxwich where there are a series of narrow lanes to navigate.
 We then head west to the tip of the peninsula at Rhossili where the feed station is based at the Causeway Café of the Worms Head Hotel.
 Having re-fuelled we head back up the hill from Rhossili and head north to Burry Green and then back east across the peninsula and its varied landscapes before heading back to Swansea.

 The second day provides a totally different challenge with two big climbs over the Black Mountain (in the opposite direction to the main Ride and Betws Mountain.
 We leave Swansea heading east to Skewen where we turn and head north to Glais and then Pontardawe where we pick up the road to the Brecon Beacons.
 Through Brynammam and up over the Black Mountain.
 On the descent we cut west and stop at the feed station with stunning views north.
 The route then winds north towards Bethlehem and at Ffairfach turns south to Trapp and then down to Ammanford where we climb up and over Betws Mountain.
-Following the long descent virtually to the edge of Swansea, we wiggle our way back to the Liberty Stadium.
+Following the long descent virtually to the edge of Swansea, we wiggle our way back to the finish.